 - The Scale-out Repositories node — if you want to grant access permissions on a scale-out backup repository to Veeam Agent users.

-- In the working area, select the necessary backup repository and click Set Access Permissions on the ribbon or right-click the backup repository and select Access permissions.
-If you do not see the Set Access Permissions button on the ribbon or the Access permissions command is not available in the shortcut menu, press and hold the [CTRL] key, right-click the backup repository and select Access permissions.
+- In the working area, select the necessary backup repository and click Set Access Permissions on the ribbon, or right-click the backup repository and select Access permissions.
+If you do not see the Set Access Permissions button on the ribbon or the Access permissions command is not available in the shortcut menu, press and hold the [Ctrl] key, right-click the backup repository and select Access permissions.

 - Allow to the following accounts or groups only — select this option if you want only specific users to be able to store backups on this backup repository.
 Click Add to add the necessary users and groups to the list.

-- If you want to encrypt backup files stored on the backup repository, select the Encrypt backups stored in this repository check box and choose the necessary password from the field below.
+- If you want to encrypt Veeam Agent backup files stored in the backup repository, select the Encrypt backups stored in this repository check box and choose the necessary password from the field below.
 If you have not specified a password beforehand, click Add on the right or the Manage passwords link to add a new password.
 Veeam Backup & Replication will encrypt files at the backup repository side using its built-in encryption mechanism.
 To learn more, see Veeam Backup & Replication Documentation.

 If Veeam Agent is set up to use the backup cache, and the backup cache contains one or more restore points, Veeam Agent will automatically remove these restore points from the backup cache after you enable or disable the encryption option for the backup repository.